wp-plugins/custom-field-images/readme.txt

 = Why aren't my images aligning properly? =

-This is due to the fact that your theme doesn't have the 'wp-head' action included.
+This is due to the fact that your theme doesn't have the 'wp_head' hook included.
 You can simply copy the CSS from align.css into your theme's stylesheet.